wangzhenj321/Linux-Manual/blog/grep.md

     Invert the sense of matching, to select non-matching lines.

+- `-e PATTERNS, --regexp=PATTERNS`

+    Use PATTERNS as the patterns.
+If this option is used multiple times or is combined with the `-f` (`--file`) option, search for all patterns given.
+This option can be used to protect a pattern beginning with "-".

 - `-c, --count`

     Suppress  normal output; instead print a count of matching lines for each input file.
 With the `-v, --invert-match` option (see below), count non-matching lines.